Ghini/ghini.desktop/doc/peptalk.rst

 taxonomic information
 .....................

-When you first start Bauble, and connect to a database, Bauble will initialize the database not only with all tables it needs to run, but it will also populate the taxon tables for ranks family and genus, using the data from the “RBG Kew's Family and Genera list from Vascular Plant Families
+When you first start Ghini, and connect to a database, Ghini will initialize the database not only with all tables it needs to run, but it will also populate the taxon tables for ranks family and genus, using the data from the “RBG Kew's Family and Genera list from Vascular Plant Families